hoseinpur/hoseinpur.github.io/_pages/fun.md

 ## Astrophotography
 ![Playing Chess](/images/4_fullmoon.JPG){: .align-right width="300px"}
 Photographying is probably my oldest skill that I have learned in my life!
-It all started by owning a family VHS Camrecorder and 35mm film camera!
+It all started with our family 35mm film camera!
 I was so curious and always watched my brother while using it.
 I naturally learned how to use the camera and change the films.
 My dream was having my own camera and be a photographer!
 I achieved this dream during my bachelors and I chose Astrophotography as my main focus!
-The only reason is my passion for outer space and beyond, I wanted to see and explore with my own vision, through the camera viewfinder.
+The only reason is my passion for outer space, I wanted to see and explore through the camera viewfinder.
 Now I own two cameras, Nikon D5300 with 18-140mm Nikkor for Astrophotography and Landscape, and Olympus Pen for Portrait and Street photography.

 My goal: owning a Leica Q2 for B/W photography and QHY268M camera with Planewave CDK12.5 astrograph on an Astro-Physics 1100 GTO mount for capturing galaxies. (is this so much to ask?!)